code-with-max/godot-google-play-iapp/README.md

 ## Installation

+- Install the plugin using Godot [Asset Library](https://godotengine.org/asset-library/asset/3068).

+  or

-1. Download the plugin from [GitHub](https://github.com/code-with-max/godot-google-play-iapp/releases).
+- Download the plugin from [GitHub](https://github.com/code-with-max/godot-google-play-iapp/releases).
-2. Place the plugin folder in the `res://addons/` directory.
+- And place the unpacked plugin folder in the `res://addons/` directory of the project.

+[!NOTE]
-3. Enable the plugin in the project settings.
+Dont forget to enable the plugin in the project settings.

 ## Examples